 Make sure you have good air quality and circulation to maximize the feng shui in your home office and to benefit your health.

 I almost always have the windows in my home office open for fresh air, which helps your body and mind to function optimally.

-But if that is not an option for you, consider purchasing a good quality air purifier and going for walks outside.
+But if that is not an option for you, consider purchasing a good quality air purifier (paid link) and going for walks outside.